What is gastro-oesophageal reflux?

 Usually, your child won’t need to have any tests for reflux.

 If your child has reflux complications or GORD, sometimes your doctor might recommend pH monitoring (checking acid levels) to see whether there’s too much acid in her food pipe.
 This is done by placing a tiny tube with a sensor in your child’s food pipe for 24 hours.

 Sometimes your doctor might also want to look at the lining of your child’s food pipe using a special camera.
 This test is called an endoscopy and is done under a general anaesthetic.

 Most cases of gastro-oesophageal reflux get better by themselves with time and don’t need treatment.

-If your baby’s reflux is mild, and his weight gain isn’t affected, you could try feeding him in a more upright position to ease the problem.
+If your baby’s reflux is mild and his weight gain isn’t affected, you could try feeding your baby in a more upright position to ease the problem.
 Try keeping him upright for about 30 minutes after feeds.